Onele-Nongindzi/spring-boot-user-demo/README.md

 ## Prerequisites

-JDK 17: Ensure Java 17 is installed (e.g., Eclipse Temurin).
+JDK 17: Ensure Java 17 is installed.
 Gradle: Included via the Gradle wrapper (gradlew).
 Git: For cloning and version control.